akihikodaki/dts/test_plans/pvp_multi_paths_performance_test_plan.rst

 Benchmark PVP multi-paths performance with 10 tx/rx paths.
 Includes mergeable, non-mergeable, vectorized_rx, inorder mergeable, inorder non-mergeable, virtio 1.1 mergeable, virtio 1.1 non-mergeable，virtio 1.1 inorder mergeable, virtio 1.1 inorder non-mergeable, virtio1.1 vectorized path.
 Give 1 core for vhost and virtio respectively.

-Packed ring vectorized path will be selected when:
+Packed ring vectorized path need:
-    vectorized option is enabled
-    AVX512F and required extensions are supported by compiler and host virtio VERSION_1 and IN_ORDER features are negotiated virtio mergeable feature is not negotiated
+    AVX512F and required extensions are supported by compiler and host VERSION_1 and IN_ORDER features are negotiated
+    mergeable feature is not negotiated
     LRO offloading is disabled
-Split ring vectorized rx path will be selected when:
+Split ring vectorized rx path need:
-    vectorized option is enabled
-    virtio mergeable and IN_ORDER features are not negotiated LRO, chksum and vlan strip offloading are disabled
+    mergeable and IN_ORDER features are not negotiated LRO, chksum and vlan strip offloadings are disabled

 Test flow
 =========